 - Click on Conversions and then Goals to view the goals you have set up on your site (If you don't know how to set them up, click here for a walkthrough).
 You can create goals for almost anything, including if a user was on a page for more than ten seconds or a user clicked on more than five pages.

 Please note that these few reports only touch the surface of what Google Analytics can provide for your business.
-If you're interested in learning more, be sure to stay tuned for part two!
+As you learn the platform, you'll begin to become more familiar with all that Google can provide for your business and find which reports are most helpful to you.

-Overall, Google Analytics is an extremely helpful tool to help you measure the success of your website and digital marketing campaigns.
-Google Analytics is a vital part of tracking data, so if you aren't already using this tool, the time is now to dive in.
+Google Analytics is an extremely helpful tool to help you measure the success of your website and digital marketing campaigns.
+Google Analytics is a vital part of tracking data, so if you aren't already using this tool, now is the time to dive in!

 At RevLocal, we pair Google Analytics with Reveal, our own marketing analytics dashboard.
-When you work with our team of experts, we will provide you with transparent data from all platforms.
+Businesses who trust RevLocal with their digital marketing get access to our team of experts who provide you with transparent data from all platforms and offer action items to make improvements!

 Our dashboard focuses on the data that truly matters and helps you understand where consumers are in the buying cycle.
 If you'd like to learn more about Reveal, make sure to check out our blog covering the latest updates.

-If you're ready to start your marketing journey with us, feel free to request a demo with one of our local team members.
+If you want to know more about what it's like to have RevLocal handle your business's digital marekting, feel free to request a demo with one of our local team members.

 This blog was written in collaboration with: Angel Ulis, a Lead Digital Marketing Strategist, and Dylan Weaver, a Senior Digital Marketing Strategist.